 Peter Scott has been involved with horses for most of his life, and he’s just completed his first ever horse riding holiday – the Glenorchy Back Country Ride in the South Island of New Zealand.
-The ride (and his trusty steed, Beer) won him over to such an extent that he’s since bought a similar horse AND booked himself and his daughter on the Tassie Tiger Trail!
+The ride (and his trusty steed, Beer) won him over to such an extent that he’s since bought a similar horse AND booked himself and his daughter on another Globetrotting holiday!
 Pete’s horsey history is a long and fascinating one, too.
 Read on to hear his story.

 What is your day job?